aka: How Many Family Shots Do I Need?!

 We would caution against doing more than 10-12 different combinations as this can become tiresome for the people involved and can really take time away from you both enjoying your day.
 Plus it hurts your face smiling for such a long time, for real.
 So, if we have the shot list beforehand, we can organise the shots in advance and make the whole process quicker.

 The group shots may take up a lot more time than you think.
 You will need to schedule time after the ceremony for your formal family portraits; these usually take place at the ceremony site.
 Depending on your list of combinations we would suggest a minimum of 5 minutes per grouping and at least 30 minutes overall.
 And remember to schedule something for your wedding guests to do during this time; it can get boring waiting around for the reception to start while the couple is getting photos taken!

 During the group shots, it’s helpful if you have a friend/aunt/nephew who is familiar with your families to assist if we need someone to fetch any relatives who have wandered off during your formal photos.
 The ‘fetcher’ will become your champion when you’ve lost someone and time is running on during the formals.

 Wedding Photos: Some Other Ideas

 It’s becoming very popular in the United States to do ‘first looks’ before the ceremony and do the formal photos before the ceremony too.
-You can read more info about first looks from one of my favourite wedding photographers, Jasmine Star, here.
 It has to be noted though that weddings in the US generally start later on in the day while UK weddings start a good bit earlier.
 So this might not always be a viable option!
+Though it worked out perfectly for Annie & Catherine below as they were getting ready at the same location – too cute!!